Summer time, and the food is easy – and light like this poached salmon and vegetables with new potatoes.

 1. Start by making the broth.
 Place the fish stock in a large enough pot to hold the salmon.
 Add the vinegar, lemon zest, lemon thyme, salt and pepper to the stock and bring to a slow simmer.

 2. Boil the potatoes in a separate pot.
-Unless the potatoes are very small, you could slice them to make them cook quicker.
+Unless the potatoes are very small, you could slice them to make them cook quicker (about 10 minutes).
 Once they are ready, sieve off the water and cover with kitchen roll first and then the lid - to keep them warm and to remove moisture from the potatoes.

 3. Add water to another pot and get it boiling.
 Start by adding the carrot batons.
 Cover the pot with a lid and simmer for 2 minutes.
 Add the pepper and broccolini to the pot, cover with the lid and simmer for a further 3 minutes.
 Sieve off the water, cover the pot with the lid and leave to the side while you cook the salmon.